arrMan-dev/javascript-ai-sumz/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 # About the project
-Thus project is to simplify your reading with summize, an open-source article summarizer that transforms lenghty articles into clear and concise summaries.
+This project is to simplify your reading with summize, an open-source article summarizer that transforms lenghty articles into clear and concise summaries.